UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Stay safe by recognizing these five common red flags before making any payments to supposed utility companies.

-• The “Overpayment” Trick: If someone claims they owe you money for an overpayment but needs your bank account details to deposit the refund, it is a scam.
-Real refunds are typically applied as bill credits or sent via check.
+• The Overpayment Refund Trick: If someone claims they owe you money for an overpayment but insists you provide your bank routing number and account details to process the deposit, do not comply.
+Real refunds are typically applied as automatic bill credits or sent via physical check.

 Real Utility vs. Scammer: Spot the Difference